wordswords/dotfiles/README.md

 save the text content, it will copy it back to the shell to execute.
 You can use this method to use Github Copilot and OpenAI Codex in VIM to generate shell commands and then have them execute in the shell.
+21. Use `cht <language> <command>` to consult the chtsht.sh repository of high quality cheatsheets on many subjects.
+22. Use `ai <query>` to ask ChatGPT for some wisdom.
+Whatever it returns will automatically be copied to the clipboard.

 ## VIM9 shortcuts